qualabs/videojs-zapping/docs/api.md

 If it is the first time to watch this channel, then it would start at a random point of the video.
 That is to simulate better the experience of live TV.

-On the other hand, after you hace watched the channel, the next time you select to watch it it would show the 'live' content, calculating the time passed since yo left the channel in the first place.
+On the other hand, after you hace watched the channel, the next time you select to watch it, it would show the 'live' content, calculating the time passed since you left the channel in the first place.

 If the number of channel passed to be played is out of bounds, then the method will return without changing the channel.